Estimated reading time: 15 minutes

 9 No-Fee Banking

-As mentioned above, we bank with Simplii Financial that was once called PC Financial.
+As mentioned above, we bank with Simplii Financial, once called PC Financial.

 It’s no shock how we manage to earn extra PC Optimum points, which for us is lucrative.